Who We Are

 Our conserved lands protect a broad variety of ecosystems and traditional land uses, including forest, wetlands, coastline, mountains, an organic farm, a working woodlot, blueberry fields, and waterfront along a wild and scenic river.
 Frenchman Bay Conservancy maintains more than 30 miles of year-round public access hiking trails for nature observation, cross-country skiing, snowshoeing and hunting.
 We protect access for the public to enjoy scenic vistas, sandy beaches, rocky coastlines and mudflats for recreation and commercial access including clam and worm harvesting.

-FBC conserves distinctive ecosystems and landscapes for the benefit of all, from the Union River and Frenchman Bay watersheds east to the Hancock County line.
+Frenchman Bay Conservancy conserves distinctive ecosystems, lands, and waters for the benefit of all, from the Union River and Frenchman Bay watersheds east to the Hancock County line.

 In October 1987, Frenchman Bay Conservancy was founded by a group of local residents concerned about the development threat to Donnell Pond in Sullivan.
 The purpose of the original founders was to protect clean water, open space, and wildlife in the Frenchman Bay watershed through direct land protection and through public education programs.
 While FBC has evolved over the past 30 years, our mission remains largely the same, and now emphasizes conservation for people and includes the Union River watershed and eastern Hancock County.
 In December 1988, FBC acquired its first property, 55 acres of woodland and sand beach on Little Tunk Pond.
 Between 1987 and 1999, FBC conserved 693 acres.